Sergey-Ado/nodejs2024Q3-service/README.md

 ## Running application

-1. By default, the application runs on PORT 4000.
-If necessary, you can create an .env file based on .env.example and specify the PORT you need in it.
+1. Create a `.env` file based on the `.env.example` file.
+Change settings if necessary.

 **Important!** When you restart the application with new settings, you must first delete containers and volumes.